JFoederer/robotframeworkMBT/README.md

 #### Limitations

 This first implementation for variable data considers strict equivalence classes only.
 This means that all variants are considered equal for all purposes.
 If, for a certain scenario, a single valid example variant has been generated and executed, then this scenario is considered covered.
 There are no options yet to indicate deeper coverage targets based on data variations.
 It also implies that whenever any variant is valid, all scenario variants must be valid.
 And that regardless of which variant is chosen, the exact same scenarios can be chosen as the next one.
 This does however not mean that once a variant is chosen, that this variant will be used throughout the whole trace.
 If a scenario is selected multiple times in the same trace, then each occurrence will get new randomly selected data.

+Modifiers are currently only supported for embedded arguments.

 ## Configuration options